0xtrvkc/tradingPortfolioDashboard/README.md

 schedule and commits the result as JSON; GitHub Pages serves a static dashboard that reads those files directly.

-## Why the repo must be PRIVATE

-The committed `data/*.json` files contain your account balance, equity, and trade history.
-GitHub Secrets keep your credentials safe in a public repo, but the **output data itself would be public** if the repo is public.
-Two options:

-- **Private repo + GitHub Pro/Team/Enterprise** — private repos on
-  free personal accounts can't serve GitHub Pages.
-- **Private repo + Netlify or Vercel** (recommended for free accounts) — both support deploying from a private GitHub repo on their free tiers, and can auto-redeploy whenever the Actions workflow pushes new data.

-Either way: **create this repo as Private** before pushing.

 ## Setup

 1. Create a new **private** GitHub repo and push this project to it.